Student Handbook: Vancouver Campus

 Transcripts may be ordered online through the National Student Clearinghouse (NSC).
 Log in to the my.NYIT portal to order a transcript or, if you do not have access to the portal, you may order transcripts directly through NSC at getmytranscript.com.
 You may order an electronic transcript (PDF) or opt to receive a paper copy by mail.

 Official paper transcripts are signed, impressed with the New York Institute of Technology official seal, and placed in a sealed envelope that will be sent directly to the recipient you indicate.
 Official electronic transcripts (PDFs) contain a digital signature, watermark seal, and Adobe blue ribbon certification.
 To order your undergraduate/graduate transcript, choose "All/Undergraduate and Graduate" transcript type in your transcript order.

 There is a fee for each transcript that is ordered.
-New York Tech reserves the right to withhold transcripts until all financial obligations to the college have been satisfied.
 If you select the transcript processing option "After Degree Is Awarded" or "After Grades Are Posted" and subsequently incur charges, including those associated with your future registration, your transcript will be released only after your financial obligations are met.

 Students can request diplomas or diploma replacements from the links below.
 Please note that there is a fee of $45 USD for replacement diplomas.